caldwell/http-log-to-statsd/README.md

 ### Counting Fields

-Counting fields start with a `+`.
-The remainder of the field is used as the statsd "bucket" for count.
+Counting fields start with a `+` and come in one of 3 forms:

+    +key
+    +key:value
+    +key:value*scale

+`key` is the statsd bucket to add to.
+It may not contain `:`. `value` is optional (assumed 1 when not specified) and is the number that the statsd bucket should be incremented by. `value` may either be a float or an integer (but floats are truncated to integers after scaling) and positive or negative. `scale` is optional (assumed to be 1 when not given) and is multiplied to `value` before being given to statsd.

+Examples:

-Example: `+GET` will increment the "GET" statsd bucket.
+`+GET` will increment the "GET" statsd bucket by 1.

+`+by_ten:10` will increment the "by_ten" statsd bucket by 10.

+`+my_bucket:-1` will decrement the "my_bucket" statsd bucket by 1.

+`+total_time_ms:0.002*1000` will increment the "total_time_ms" statsd bucket by 2.

 ### Status Bucket Fields